Safavid Iran: Quelling the Georgian uprising

-In 1614–16 during the Ottoman–Safavid War (1603–1618), Abbas suppressed a rebellion led by his formerly most loyal Georgian subjects Luarsab II and Teimuraz I (also known as Tahmuras Khan) in the Kingdom of Kakheti.
+In 1614–1616 during the Ottoman–Safavid War (1603–1618), Abbas suppressed a rebellion led by his formerly most loyal Georgian subjects Luarsab II and Teimuraz I (also known as Tahmuras Khan) in the Kingdom of Kakheti.
 In 1613, Abbas had appointed these trusted Georgian gholams of his on the puppet thrones of Kartli and Kakheti, the Iranian Safavid ruled areas of Georgia.
-Later that year, when the shah summoned them to join him on a hunting expedition in Mazandaran, they didn't show up due to the fear they would be either imprisoned or killed.
+Later that year, when the shah summoned them to join him on a hunting expedition in Mazandaran, they did not show up due to the fear they would be either imprisoned or killed.
 Ultimately forming an alliance, the two sought refuge with the Ottoman forces in Ottoman ruled Imereti.
-This defection of two of the shah's most trusted subjects and gholams infuriated the shah, as reported by the Safavid court historian Iskander Beg Munshi.
+This defection of two of the shah's most trusted subjects and gholams infuriated the shah, as reported by the Safavid court historian Iskandar Beg Munshi.

 The following spring in 1614, Abbas I appointed a grandson of Alexander II of Imereti to the throne of Kartli, Jesse of Kakheti also known as "Isā Khān".
 Raised at the court in Isfahan and a Muslim, he was fully loyal to the shah.
 Subsequently, the shah marched upon Grem, the capital of Imereti, and punished its peoples for harbouring his defected subjects.
 He returned to Kartli, and in two punitive campaigns he devastated Tbilisi, killed 60–70,000 Kakheti Georgian peasants, and deported between 130,000 and 200,000 Georgian captives to mainland Iran.
 After fully securing the region, he executed the rebellious Luarsab II of Kartli and later had the Georgian queen Ketevan, who had been sent to the shah as negotiator, tortured to death when she refused to renounce Christianity, in an act of revenge for the recalcitrance of Teimuraz.
 Kakheti lost two-thirds of its population in these years by Abbas' punitive campaign.
 The majority were deported to Iran, while some were slaughtered.

 Teimuraz returned to eastern Georgia in 1615 and defeated a Safavid force.
 It was just a brief setback, however, as Abbas had already been making long-term plans to prevent further incursions.
 He was eventually successful in making the eastern Georgian territories an integral part of the Safavid provinces.
 In 1619 he appointed the loyal Simon II (or Semayun Khan) on the symbolic throne of Kakheti, while placing a series of his own governors to rule of districts where rebellious inhabitants were mostly located.
 Moreover, he planned to deport all nobles of Kartli.
 Iranian rule had been fully restored over eastern Georgia, but the Georgian territories would continue to produce resistance to Safavid enroachments from 1624 until Abbas' death.